shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 # QML

 QML is really nice and simple to make UI's very quickly - java style coding - quick and simple.
+It's far easier and quicker to write a full blown app in QML than native C and build into the firmware - iteration times are waaay to slow to rebuild the firmware every time and reflash your vesc.

 ```
 Component.onCompleted: